Being fat sucks.

 Moreover, it was fun.
 Every day was a new discovery.

 I discovered that I was eating too many unnecessary calories.

-I discovered that I was eating some high calorie foods even though I didn’t care much about them.
+I was ignorantly eating some high-calorie foods even though I didn’t care much about them.

-Counting my calories for just one week had opened my eyes to what actually caused me to be fat so I decided to continue counting.
+Counting my calories for just one week has opened my eyes to what actually caused me to be fat, so I decided to continue counting.

 After a few months, I finally got rid of all the unwanted fat in my body.

 God bless the day I decided to count my calories.

 Thanks to this life-changing decision, I enjoy the benefits of being fit.